yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![This is a screenshot of the New Pull Request page with details of the code change at the bottom of the page.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image113.png "New Pull Request page")

-3. Click the "Create" button to submit the pull request.
+3. Click the "Create" button to submit the pull request

 ### Task 4: Approve and complete a pull request

 Typically, the next few steps would be performed by another team member.
 This would allow for the code to be peer reviewed.
 However, in this scenario, you will continue as if you are the only developer on the project.

-1. After submitting the pull request, you are presented with Pull Requests review screen.
+1. After submitting the pull request, you are presented with Pull Requests review screen

-2. First, click the "Approve" button assuming you approve of the code that was modified.
+2. First, click the "Approve" button assuming you approve of the code that was modified

 3. This will note that you approved the pull request.
 Then, click the "Complete" button to finish and merge the pull request into the master branch.